EGOS History: short overview

 EGOS' initial structure was based on a Coordinating Committee, national correspondents, a changing Organizing Committee for the (then) biennial Colloquia and the initiation of Autonomous Working Groups.
 The Coordinating Committee consisted of three members, the national correspondents implemented events in their own countries, and the 13 Autonomous Working Groups deepened cooperation between, and knowledge of, the individual themes.

 The organization of the EGOS Colloquia was initially ensued by the call for expression of interest.
 Like EGOS itself, the Colloquia were organized through the co-option of others, and no sub-themes were excluded.
 To support young researchers, pre-Colloquium workshops for PhD students and Post-Docs were established, taking place the two days before the Colloquium (since 2005).
-Furthermore, a printed newsletter disseminated reports about the Colloquia as well as information on members, member meetings, activities and important dates.

 The EGOS Executive Secretariat was established in 1974 to provide the services needed to allow the network to function.
 Since then, it has been based in ten different locations; inter alia, it is responsible for keeping member lists and acting as the first point of contact for members, Colloquium organizers and the Coordination Committee.